blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 2. **Domain Reputation:** Look for expired domains with a good reputation and a history of legitimate use.
 Check for domains that have not been used for malicious activities in the past.

 3. **Domain History:** Investigate the history of the expired domain.
 Check for any signs of previous abuse or suspicious activity associated with the domain.
-Use tools like [Wayback Machine](https://archive.org/web/) to view the historical content of the domain.
+Use tools like [Wayback Machine](https://archive.org/web/) to view the historical context of the domain.

 4. **Purchase Domain:** Once you find a suitable expired domain, follow the process to purchase it.
 Some domain providers specialize in selling expired domains, and they often provide details about the domain's history and reputation.